shamil/docker-jenkins-auto-agent/README.md

-## Jenkins auto slave
+# Jenkins auto agent

 A docker image of Jenkins `JNLP` based agent.
 This image can self-register to Jenkins master, it will also unregister from the master when container exits.
 Another cool feature is that this image doesn't have `agent.jar` pre installed, instead it downloads it from Jenkins master when the container starts.
-This approach will help to avoid versioning problems that might happen between `master` and `slave`.
+This approach will help to avoid versioning problems that might happen between `master` and `agent`.

 ***

-**Environment variables**
+## Environment variables

-most used variables:
+**most used variables:**

 - `JENKINS_AUTH` jenkins server username and either password or API token (in `user:secet` format)
 - `JENKINS_URL` jenkins master url (example `http://localhost:8080`)
-- `JENKINS_SLAVE_LABEL` space delimited labels, used to group agents into one logical group (no default)
+- `JENKINS_AGENT_LABEL` space delimited labels, used to group agents into one logical group (no default)
-- `JENKINS_SLAVE_MODE` how Jenkins schedules builds on this node, `NORMAL/EXCLUSIVE` (default is `NORMAL`)
+- `JENKINS_AGENT_MODE` how Jenkins schedules builds on this node, `NORMAL/EXCLUSIVE` (default is `NORMAL`)
-- `JENKINS_SLAVE_NAME` the name which will be used when registering (default is `$HOSTNAME`)
+- `JENKINS_AGENT_NAME` the name which will be used when registering (default is `$HOSTNAME`)
-- `JENKINS_SLAVE_NUM_EXECUTORS` number of executors to use (defaults to `1`)
+- `JENKINS_AGENT_NUM_EXECUTORS` number of executors to use (defaults to `1`)

 less used and can keep the defaults

 - `DOCKER_GROUP` the docker group name, should be same as the docker's host group (defaults to `docker`)
 - `DOCKER_SOCKET` the docker socket location (default is `/var/run/docker.sock`)
-- `JAVA_OPTS` pass java options to the `slave.jar` process (default is not set)
+- `JAVA_OPTS` pass java options to the `agent.jar` process (default is not set)

 ***

-**Required permissions**
+## Required permissions

-The image should be used in trusted environment, even so the permissions for the user that will be used to register the slaves should be restricted.
+The image should be used in trusted environment, even so the permissions for the user that will be used to register the agents should be restricted.

 > **DO NOT USE ADMIN USER**